Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Acknowledgements

 \section{Acknowledgements}

 We thank Adrian Price-Whelan and Mitchell Weikert for helpful discussions.
 This work was supported by the DOE under Award Number DOE-SC0010008.
+The work of SHL was also partly supported by IBS under the project code, IBS-R018-D1.
+This work was also performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 This work has made use of data from the European Space Agency (ESA) mission \Gaia{} (\url{https://www.cosmos.esa.int/gaia}), processed by the \Gaia{} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \Gaia{} Multilateral Agreement.
 We thank the \Gaia{} Project Scientist Support Team and DPAC for their work in development and maintenance of the \textsc{PyGaia} code.
 The authors acknowledge the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey for providing access to the Amarel cluster and associated research computing resources that have contributed to the results reported here.
 URL: \url{https://oarc.rutgers.edu}